 Forum themes and sessions:

 The Iraqi politics remains dominated by complex and rapidly shifting dynamics.
-Intrastate fragmentation and a loss of social cohesion are reflected in the recent public demonstrations for better services across Iraq, as well as in ongoing debates about budget and oil negotiations between Erbil and Baghdad.
+Intrastate fragmentation and a loss of social cohesion are reflected in the low turn out in elections, public demonstrations for better services across Iraq, as well as in ongoing debates about budget and oil negotiations between Erbil and Baghdad.
 Delicate internal dynamics have been further complicated by the regional power plays of international actors.
 In light of these various factors and the post-election impasse, it behooves us to ask: Where is Iraq headed?
 In this forum, a group of prominent policy- and decision-makers will share pertinent insights and communicate their vision about how the nation can serve all Iraqis.

 Iraq and its neighbours

 The history of the Middle East has long been marked by turmoil and transition.
 While this region is no stranger to overlapping and intractable conflicts, recent dynamics have introduced new complexities and difficulties.
 Iraq and its neighbours have all been long engaged in internal and/or external wars or violent conflicts.
 They have all been negatively affected by the climate change, yet they have all politicised or even securitised water flow between them.
 Meanwhile, the Middle East as a whole remains vulnerable to the impacts of ongoing rivalries between major world powers.

 Buffeted by competing regional and global powers, and littered with fragile and failing states, the geopolitical landscape of the Middle East is fraught with militarisation, mass population displacement, and communal fragmentation.
 Is it time for a new order to emerge, one which might lead to greater stability and a more predictable future for Iraq’s reconstruction and recovery?
 What lies ahead for the region as a whole?
 Participants will examine how we can influence the next evolution to create an environment conducive to lasting peace.